 This blog began in 2013 and was initially intended as an account of 12 months in Vienna.
-Seven years in, it’s still here (the city too – bigger, brighter, bolder).
-Despite my best efforts, Vienna is consistently ranked as the best in the world for quality of life (sometimes called “liveabilty”).
-This is not just the idle boasting of Vienna’s mayor, but also the view of the only city life quality rankings that matter: the one from those splendid people at Mercer and, for the first time in 2018, The Economist Intelligence Unit.
+Ten quite painful years on, and despite my best efforts, Vienna is still ranked as the best in the world for quality of life (sometimes called “liveabilty”).
+This is not just because I live here, but also the view of the only city life quality rankings that matter: the one from those splendid people at Mercer and, for the first time in 2018, The Economist Intelligence Unit (traitorously downgraded in 2020* due to the slight inconvenience of Covid.)
 In 2019 Vienna hit the magic ten years in succession, which is a record for those keeping score.

 To get any idea of what makes Vienna special (and mundane, and vexatious) you could visit.
 My top tip is in January when you see the city for what it really is: beautiful, cold and terribly well-organised.
-Or you could read a guide, although I warn you TripAdvisor will corrupt the deepest recesses of your soul.
+Or you could read a guide, although I warn you TripAdvisor will remind you of the perils of letting ordinary people near a WIFI network.
 Alternatively, there are contributions like this one.
 A vague attempt to try and see the city for what it really is (a hopeless endeavour).
-Needless to say you might find some hidden secret about the number one city (Vienna) although I warn you, I will not reveal the best Beisl or café or restaurant unless you contribute to my crowd-funding page on Facebook (I also accept Bitcoin).
-In the meantime, this is where it all began back in 2013 …
+Needless to say you might find some hidden secret about the number one city although I warn you, I will not reveal the best Beisl or café or restaurant unless you send me crypto-assets.

-Then again, somewhere has to be Elvis and somewhere has to be Hansi Hinterseer (former Olympic ski champion and now Tyrolean folk-crooner).
+Then again, somewhere has to be Elvis.
 Yet for some reason, reasons which may or may not be explained over the next few pages and months, someone has deemed consistently, or at least since I arrived, that Vienna is the King.
-And we all know what happened to him.

 But just before we get to the Viennese inequivalent of too many hot dogs and misadventures with toilets, a brief interlude and some context.
 My affair with Austria began in the late 90s, a time when Tony Blair was still popular, nobody had heard of Google and when it was an essential part of the Viennese experience to smoke.
-Like most English speaking expats before me, I came for love and stayed for the beer, customer service and fantastic summers.
-The love endured, so much so, that I was persuaded to become a father and now I live a mostly peaceful existence with my Viennese wife and family in the suburbs of Vienna (or would do if our neighbour could control their dog).
+Like most English speaking expats before me, I came for love and stayed for the beer, customer service and better weather .
+The love endured so much that I was even persuaded to become a father and now I live with my Viennese wife and family in the mind-numbing suburbs of southern Vienna.

-My work centres on the lucrative world of TEFL (although I have convinced my children I do important spy work for the highest bidder).
+My work centres (mostly) on the lucrative world of TEFL, although I have convinced my children I do important spy work for the highest bidder.
 Naturally, I didn’t plan it this way but on arriving here qualified as I was with a degree in the social sciences and, with hindsight, a disturbing lack of local language knowledge, it was either that or open a corner shop.
 (Which would have been impossible back then because Vienna had half-day closing on a Saturday, Sundays were like the UK in the 70s, and any shops open in the evening were selling something you probably wouldn’t give your Mum for Christmas, or almost certainly couldn’t wrap.)

-So with that image in mind, let’s take a peek…
+So with this image in mind, let’s take a peek…